917OctaviaSuceava/Web-Programming/README.md

     - Develop an html+css web document that looks like the following web page: https://www.python.org/.
 You should clone about one screen of this web page (not the whole web page) and your html document should look approximately 90% as the given web page.
 No interactivity should be added (e.g. javascript, :hover effects etc.).

 5. JavaScript
-    - Write a javascript which sorts in ascending order an array of numbers which are introduced by the user in a "textarea" or "input type=text" tag.
-The sorted array (which can have any length) will be displayed in a <table> with 5 columns and n/5 lines where n is the length of the array.
+    - Write a javascript which sorts in ascending order an array of numbers which are introduced by the user in a textarea or input tag.
+The sorted array (which can have any length) will be displayed in a table with 5 columns and n/5 lines where n is the length of the array.
 6. Jquery
     - abcd
 7. Jquery